Tornado outbreak of March 31 – April 1, 2023: Little Rock–North Little Rock–Jacksonville, Arkansas

-This long-tracked, high-end EF3 wedge tornado developed just southwest of the Martindale community, near the intersection of Colonel Glenn Road and Marsh Road in Pulaski County at 2:18 p.m.
+This long-tracked, very high-end EF3 wedge tornado developed just southwest of the Martindale community, near the intersection of Colonel Glenn Road and Marsh Road in Pulaski County at 2:18 p.m.
 CDT and quickly reached EF3 intensity as it impacted the Calais Forest apartment complex where high-end EF3 damage occurred.
-After this, the tornado reached its peak intensity on Shackleford road in the Walnut Valley neighborhood of Little Rock.
+After this, the tornado reached its peak intensity on Shackleford Road in the Walnut Valley neighborhood of Little Rock.
 High-end EF3 damage was observed, with multiple homes at the intersection of Shackleford and Breckenridge being completely leveled.
 Widespread EF2 damage was also noted in this area.

 As the tornado crossed I-430, it damaged a shopping center before approaching another residential area where more homes and apartments suffered severe damage.
 Hundreds of trees were also uprooted.
 The tornado caused further tree damage at Murray Park before crossing the Arkansas River into North Little Rock.
 As the tornado crossed into North Little Rock, it damaged more homes before crossing the river and uprooting and snapping hundreds to thousands of trees at Burns Park.
-The tornado then crossed I-40 near exit 150 and struck an under-construction fire station on Military Drive.
-Further damage to homes, buinesses, and apartments occurred, with some homes losing their roofs, before the tornado approached North Little Rock's Indian Hills subdivision, where further tree and house damage occurred.
-The tornado appeared to weaken at this point, producing less severe damage to homes and businesses, before ripping the roof off of an apartment and passing over Indianhead lake.
+The tornado then crossed I-40/US 65 near exit 150 and struck an under-construction fire station on Military Drive.
+Further damage to homes, businesses, and apartments occurred, with some homes losing their roofs, before the tornado approached North Little Rock's Indian Hills subdivision, where further tree and house damage occurred.
+The tornado appeared to weaken at this point, producing less severe damage to homes and businesses, before ripping the roof off of an apartment and passing over Indianhead Lake.
 Further damage to homes and trees occurred.
-The tornado then exited residential areas and entered a marsh where further tree damage occurred, before crossing US 67 where a tractor-trailer was flipped.
-Following this, the tornado re-entered populated areas and re-strengthened as more homes and businesses sustained severe damage, before completely destroying a church and entering Lonoke county in the Holland Bottoms wildlife preserve.
+The tornado then exited residential areas and entered a marsh where further tree damage occurred, before crossing US 67/US 167/Future I-57 where a tractor-trailer was flipped.
+Following this, the tornado re-entered populated areas and re-strengthened as more homes and businesses sustained severe damage, before completely destroying a church and entering Lonoke County in the Holland Bottoms wildlife preserve.
 The tornado entered Parnell, where roofs were damaged and garages destroyed before the tornado crossed AR 89 and destroyed a mobile home.
 After this, the tornado entered primarily rural areas, while damaging more homes and trees, before crossing AR 321 and lifting.
 The tornado was responsible for $90 million of direct property damage.
 The sole indirect fatality occurred in North Little Rock, where a man suffered a heart attack and failed to be revived after 30 minutes of CPR.